Dream Park: California Voodoo Game

 Things have never been better for Dream Park.
-The Barsoom Project is in full gear, and promises to be the crowning jewel in the company's corporate crown.
-Further, they're hosting this year's LARP "superbowl", where five competing teams will race each other to discover the secrets of an abandoned "post-apocalyptic" arcology, way out in the desert.
-The California Voodoo Game promises to be so big, it has actually lured some of the best players in the world out of retirement.
+The Barsoom Project is in full swing and promises to be the greatest jewel in the company's corporate crown.
+Further, they are hosting this year's LARP "superbowl", where five competing teams will race each other to discover the secrets of an abandoned "post-apocalyptic" arcology way out in the desert.
+The California Voodoo Game promises to be so spectacular, it has lured some of the best players in the world out of retirement and caused the corporations sponsoring the five teams to hire the best current Gamers out there.

-Even better, the arcology is scheduled to be re-used as the center of the Barsoom Project, once California Voodoo ends.
-Coupled with various tax incentives, the savings promise to be equally astronomical.
+Even better, the arcology is scheduled to be repurposed as the center of the Barsoom Project once California Voodoo ends.
+Coupled with various tax incentives, the savings for Dream Parl's parent corporation promise to be equally astronomical.

-Some of the players, though, have more on their mind than just adventuring.
-One of the most ruthless and manipulative players ever, Bishop is a living legend, and self-proclaimed cheat.
-Never been caught, though, and bringing him in as one of the five captains ensures even more attention to this year's Super Bowl.
-But is he here to win?
-Or something else?
-Every interview he gives raises more eyebrows.
+Some of the players, though, have more on their mind than playing a Game created by the legendary Richard Lopez.
+One of the most ruthless and manipulative players ever, "the Bishop" is a living legend and self-proclaimed cheat.
+He has never been caught, though, and bringing him in as one of the five captains guarantees even more attention will be paid to this year's super-Game.
+But is he there to win, or for some other, more sinister purpose?
+Every interview he gives raises more eyebrows and questions.

-As the players prowl through the arcology, battling zombies, bargaining with voodoo gods, and befriending giant alien catfish, Alex Griffin's life falls apart.
-He has never really recovered from the corruption he unearthed during the South Seas and Fimbulwinter Games, and the broken friendships that followed.
-Worse, Acacia Garcia (his former flame) is captaining one of the Super Bowl teams – and she looks amazing.
+As the Gamers prowl through the arcology, battling zombies, bargaining with voodoo gods, and befriending giant alien catfish, Alex Griffin's life falls apart.
+He has never really recovered from the corruption he unearthed during the South Seas Treasure and Fimbulwinter Games and the broken friendships that followed.
+Worse, Acacia Garcia, his former flame, is captain of one of the five corporate-sponsored teams; and she looks amazing.
+She may also be more interested in Tony McWhirter, who has completed his prison sentence and is now working for Griffin.

-Then he gets a call from the police.
-His current girlfriend (and coworker) has been found murdered in a sleezy love hotel.
-And a routine review of her computer records indicate that she was downloading files about California Voodoo, mere hours before her death.
-Back in the game, all of the Super Bowl teams are behaving oddly.
+As head of Dream Park Security, Griffin gets a call from the police.
+His current girlfriend (and coworker) has been found murdered in a sleazy love hotel.
+A routine review of her computer records indicates that she was downloading files about California Voodoo mere hours before her death.
+In the Game, all of the teams are behaving oddly.
+Something is most definitely wrong.

+So for the second time in his life, Alex Griffin must enter a running Game.
+This time, however, he is in as a non-player character.
+He suspects that Bishop is behind the problems within the Game.
+But first, the Griffin has to prove the Bishop is behind the troubles in the Game; second, he has to figure out how he is doing it; third, he has to find a way to stop him; and finally, he has to prove that Bishop is the one who killed his girlfriend and lover.
+Quite a challenge, even for The Griffin.